cornellbiowiki/cornellbiowiki.github.io/contributing_guide.md

 **Adding New Course Pages**

-If you notice that a physics or physics-related class is missing from this wiki, we would appreciate you adding a new course page and adding some information!
-To do this, first go to the code for this [default class page](https://github.com/CornellPhysicsWiki/cornellphysicswiki.github.io/blob/master/default_class_page.md) and click "Copy raw contents".
+If you notice that a biology or biology-related class is missing from this wiki, we would appreciate you adding a new course page and adding some information!
+To do this, first go to the code for this [default class page](https://github.com/CornellBioWiki/cornellbiowiki.github.io/blob/master/default_class_page.md) and click "Copy raw contents".

 <img src="/imgs/copy_default_class.png">

-Navigate to the [classes folder](https://github.com/CornellPhysicsWiki/cornellphysicswiki.github.io/tree/master/classes) on the GitHub repository.
+Navigate to the [classes folder](https://github.com/CornellBioWiki/cornellbiowiki.github.io/tree/master/classes) on the GitHub repository.
 In the top right, click "Add file" and "Create new file".
 You should be redirected to a new page, where you can paste the raw contents of the default class page.
-Set the name of the file to be: `[Four letters of course name][Four numbers of course name].md`, for example, `PHYS2218.md`.
+Set the name of the file to be: `[Four letters of course name][Four numbers of course name].md`, for example, `BIOMG1350.md`.
 Edit the content of the page and add information.
 Don't forget to change the "Class Name" in:

 ```
 ---